Skip to content

 • Letter of Commitment with political endorsement (Rq9)

-• Ownership and Control Declaration
+• Ownership and Control Declaration (OCD)

-• Financial form
+• Financial Form (.xlsx)

-• Ethics and data protection assessment
+• Ethics and Data Protection Self-Assessment

-πŸ› οΈ Adopt during the project
+πŸ› οΈ Engage during the project

 • Linked Data Ontology (MIM1) for semantic consistency (Rq16)

-• At least 5 foundational MIMs Plus for engagement (Rq18)
+• At least 5 foundational MIMs Plus (MIM0, MIM1, MIM2, MIM3, MIM6) (Rq18)

 • The LDT Toolbox Marketplace for service sharing (Rq23)